ecmwf/anemoi-inference/docs/configs/inputs.rst

  Inputs
 ########

-The input methods listed below are used to fecth the initial conditions of a model run.
+The input methods listed below are used to fetch the initial conditions of a model run.
 They will also be the source of forcings during the model run, unless a ``forcing`` entry is specified in the configuration (to be documented).